-- Pericardial Mesothelioma – cancer develops in the pericardium, the thin lining made up of mesothelial cells that surrounds and protects the heart.
+- Pericardial Mesothelioma – cancer develops in the pericardium, the thin lining made up of mesothelial cells that surround and protect the heart.

 - Gonadal Mesothelioma – cancer can also develop in the gonads or testicles because the scrotum is an extension of the peritoneum.
 It is the rarest form of mesothelioma.

 Asbestos is considered a major cause of lung cancer.
 Asbestos-caused lung cancer develops even in the absence of other cancer-causing agents, such as smoking.
 However, asbestos exposure combined with smoking greatly increases the risk of developing lung cancer.
 This is called synergy.